Quinten/mini-web-game/README.md

 Change `cacheName` in `src/sw.js` to something unique.
 This is used to cache the pwa files.

-### Changing the icons
+### Changing the icon

-Todo: update this section

-Use `src/icons.js` to change the applications pwa icons and favicons.
-This file uses the canvas api to create your icons.
+Use `src/icon.js` to change the applications pwa icons and favicons.
+The canvas api is used to create the icon.
+The width and height of the icon is 1024 pixels.

 ### Adding data and objects to your game